-But above all EASI tries to make heard a certain philosophy, to support our ideas and ideals and to brig people together in friendship and sportive competition.
-Even being an unofficial network EASI has been very successful persuading these aims over the recent years.
-A person with mental health problems life should contain the same rights and possibilities like any other life.
-It should only be limited by health but never by society, which refuses aid or the desired access to sport or whatever.
-This means a real way out of stigma and isolation.
-EASI wants to be as uncomplicated, unbureaucratic and free from hierarchy as possible, just like the single projects, in which equals practice sport with equals and celebrate their successes, no matter if somebody is psychologist or mental health service user, just human being with human being - life just like everybody else lives it.
+But above all EASI tries to make heard a certain philosophy, which I talked about, and to support our ideas and ideals whenever possible, to make reintegration into society more efficient and more human.
+The life of a mentally ill person should contain the same rights and possibilities like any other life.
+It should only be limited by health but never by society, which refuses aid or the desired access - to sport or whatever.
+EASI wants to be as uncomplicated, unbureaucratic and free from hierarchy as possible, just like the single projects, in which equals practice sport with equals and celebrate their successes, no matter if somebody is psychologist or mentally ill, just human being with human being - life just like everybody else lives it.
 Therefore the name EASI alludes to the English word 'easy'.